 CTM01130 - Corporation Tax: introduction: computation of profits

-Income is computed in accordance with IT principles and chargeable gains are computed in accordance with CGT principles.
-This rule is subject to any modifications in the Taxes Acts.
+The old rule was that income is computed in accordance with IT principles and chargeable gains are computed in accordance with CGT principles.
+This rule was subject to any modifications in the Taxes Acts.
+Tax Law Rewrite, however, applies separate codes to IT and CT.
+CTA09/S2 (4) provides that the charge to CT on income is in accordance with the Corporation Tax Acts.
+Loan relationships are now dealt with in CTA09/PART5 and PART6.

 For CT purposes CAA01: